BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-options/export-location.md

 `C:\PDMVault\Projects\1001\Exports\Released\B`

 `(TopAssemblyFolder)` means the folder of the top-level file being processed.
-If the task is run on a single part or a single drawing instead of an assembly, PDMPublisher uses that part or drawing folder as the top folder.
+For the PDM task, that is the file that launched the task.
+For the SOLIDWORKS add-in, it is the document currently open in SOLIDWORKS.
+If the top-level file is a single part or drawing, PDMPublisher uses that file's folder.

 For example, if the task is run on: